Blue billy: Causes

 Coke works, where a similar process is carried out primarily to manufacture coke, either for steelmaking or as a smokeless fuel, are also common sites for its occurrence.
 Coke plants were noted for their iron wastes being more prone to contain ferrocyanides, not merely sulphates.
 If sufficiently concentrated, >5%, these would be commercially saleable.

 If wastes are preserved in anoxic environments, the Prussian blue colour may not yet have developed.
 Exposing these to the air and allowing them to become oxidised lets the colour develop.
 When looking for blue billy as a way to indicate the extent of contamination, this time should be allowed for.

 Commercial uses

 There have been very few commercial uses for blue billy, either as a by-product of production or as a means of disposal when unintended deposits are discovered.

-It has been offered for sale as an ingredient in sulphuric acid production, although with little commercial acceptance.
+It has been offered for sale as an ingredient in sulfuric acid production, although with little commercial acceptance.

 In the past, blue billy has been sold as a weedkiller.